-"RESOLVED THAT pursuant to the provisions of Sections 149, 150, and 152 and other applicable provisions of the Companies Act, 2013 read with the Companies (Appointment and Qualification of Directors) Rules, 2014, other applicable rules, if any and other applicable provisions of the Banking Regulation Act, 1949 (including any statutory modification (s) or re-enactment(s) thereof for the time being in force) and the rules, circulars and guidelines issued by the Reserve Bank of India and basis the recommendation of Nomination and Remuneration Committee and approval of the Board of Directors of the Bank, Dr. Santanu Paul (DIN: 02039043 ) in respect of whom the Bank has received a notice in writing from a member proposing his candidature for the office of Director, be and is hereby appointed as an Independent Director of the Bank, not liable to retire by rotation, with effect from October 11, 2020 for a period of three years."
+Trade World, 'A' Wing, 4th Floor, Kamala Mills Compound, Senapati Bapat Marg, Lower Parel (West) Mumbai- 400 013 modification(s) or re-enactment(s) thereof for the time being in force) the rules, circulars and guidelines issued by the Reserve Bank of India ('RBI') in this regard, from time to time, the provisions of the Articles of Association of NSDL Bank Limited (the 'Bank') and pursuant to the recommendation of the Nomination and Remuneration Committee and the Board of Directors of the Bank, Mr. Patric Barla who was appointed as an Additional Director (Independent), effective August 7, 2021, pursuant to the provisions of Section 161 of the Act to hold office up to the date of this Annual General Meeting and in respect of whom the Bank has received a notice in writing under Section 160 of the Act from a Member proposing his candidature for the office of Director, being eligible, be and is hereby appointed as an Independent Director of the Bank, not liable to retire by rotation, for a period of three years effective August 7, 2021 up to August 6, 2024.